View the most popular items in our shop

 The dust contractors of 18th- and 19th century London were often quite wealthy.
 Charles Dickens’s ‘Golden Dustman’ in Our Mutual Friend presided over an extensive empire of London dust heaps which were maintained and picked over by a team of scavengers whose duties included ‘ cleansing and carting away, all the soil, filth [and] dirt’ .
 To supplement their income, they removed anything which could be sold on for profit including materials for agricultural fertilizer and ‘breeze’ (coal dust) for brick-making.

-You can see more examples on display in Junk, at the Museum of London until 1 October 2017.
+Junk at the Museum of London closed in October 2017.

 How Victorian print shops let Londoners see the news and celebrity gossip of their day.